Jaime Reyes (skateboarder): Thrasher magazine cover

 Jaime Reyes graced the cover of the April 1994 issue of Thrasher magazine.
-She is currently one of only three women, alongside Cara-Beth Burnside and Lizzie Armanto, with a “Thrasher” cover and the only one pictured skating street.
-The cover was her first time being publish in a skate magazine.
+She was the second woman after Cara-Beth Burnside and also the first person of color and the first street skater to appear on the cover of Thrasher.
+The cover was her first time being published in a skate magazine.
 Jim Thiebaud, Tommy Guerrero, and Ruben Orkin set her up with a photographer.
 Reyes cut class to shoot with the photographer.
 Two months later, the photo was published on the cover of Thrasher.
 A copy of her cover is in the Smithsonian National Museum of American History collection.

 Skate Video Parts

 Coaching

 Reyes works with Max Pfannebecker and Triangle Skateboard Alliance teaching young children how to skateboard.
 Reyes has been a visiting professional at Camp Woodward in Pennsylvania.